TheRobotCarlson/therobotcarlson.github.io/experiences/projects/18-Factorem.md

 devpost: https://devpost.com/software/pecunia-factorem

-tags: ["python", "google-cloud", "firestore", "google-pubsub"]
+tags: ["python", "google-cloud", "firestore", "google-pubsub", "hackathon"]
 ---
 ## Inspiration
 I gave a talk in spring 2018 to a group of business majors about how technology could be used in the financial industry.
 For that talk, I put together a small demo of automated trading.
 Much to my surprise, the bot worked well, _really_ well.